[This article is based on my invited talk at the A2M Internet Architecture and AI Technology Summit, Turing Large Model Technology Session.]

 We at Pine AI are following this path, from voice calls to graphical interfaces, and gradually exploring deeper levels, hoping to enable Agents to truly interact with the world in real-time and complete tasks for users end-to-end.

 Making calls, operating computers, and sending emails are our basic capabilities.
-Their combination offers a vast space for imagination in the future.
+Their combination offers a vast space for future imagination.

 Finally, a little advertisement for our company.
 We at Pine AI are looking for full-stack engineers capable of building SOTA autonomous AI Agents.

-We uphold a belief: Everyone’s contribution to the company must be significant, and each person’s contribution to the company’s valuation must exceed ten million dollars.
+We uphold a belief: Everyone’s contribution to the company must be significant enough, with each person’s contribution to the company’s valuation exceeding ten million dollars.

 We have a few requirements:

-First, must be proficient in using AI programming tools.
+First, proficiency in using AI programming tools is a must.
 Our coding interview involves, with AI assistance, using an AI IDE to develop a new feature requirement based on an open-source project within two hours.
-If you are completely unfamiliar with AI programming, it is difficult to complete within the stipulated time.
+If you are completely unfamiliar with AI programming, it will be difficult to complete within the stipulated time.
 In our company, over 80% of the code is completed through human-AI collaboration.
-Project management, case analysis, and other internal systems are also built based on AI.
+Project management, case analysis, and other internal systems are also built on AI.
 AI Agents make us a truly AI-native team.

-Second, must enjoy hands-on coding to solve problems.
-As Linus’s famous saying goes: Talk is cheap, show me the code.
-Since AI can already complete a large amount of low-level coding work, humans are more like a combination of architect and product manager.
-You only need to tell AI what you want to do, what the software architecture is, or handle some difficult problems in the prompt.
-In this mode, hands-on coding is necessary, because directing a few junior employees is not as efficient as directly directing AI, with less information transmission loss.
-We have no junior employees here; every employee must fully utilize AI tools to increase productivity.
+Second, you must enjoy hands-on coding to solve problems.
+As Linus famously said: Talk is cheap, show me the code.
+Since AI can already handle a lot of low-level coding work, humans are more like a combination of an architect and product manager.
+You only need to tell the AI what you want to do, what the software architecture is, or handle some tricky issues in the prompt.
+In this mode, hands-on coding is necessary, because directing a few junior employees is not as efficient as directly commanding the AI, with less information transmission loss.
+We have no junior employees here; every employee must fully utilize AI tools to boost productivity.

-Third, must have solid software engineering skills to ensure the quality and style of the generated code.
+Third, solid software engineering skills are required to ensure the quality and style of the generated code.
 In the era of AI programming, software engineering quality is more important.
 Without documentation, test cases, or a local testing environment, AI is unlikely to have the mind-reading ability to guess what the code is for, making it difficult to complete coding tasks independently.

-Fourth, must understand the principles of LLM, keep up with the latest developments in the LLM field, and have the ability to write AI Agents themselves.
-Only by understanding the basic principles of LLM and continuously updating the understanding of the boundaries of LLM capabilities can one harness LLM, provide it with appropriate context and tools, and achieve SOTA-level Agents.
+Fourth, understanding the principles of LLM, keeping up with the latest developments in the LLM field, and having the ability to write AI Agents yourself is necessary.
+Only by understanding the basic principles of LLM and continuously updating your understanding of the boundaries of LLM capabilities can you harness LLM, provide it with the appropriate context and tools, and achieve SOTA-level Agents.

-Finally, and importantly: must have the confidence to solve world-class problems and achieve SOTA levels, and have the confidence and courage to grow with a startup.
-Just like doing research, if your paper is not up to par, it cannot be published.
+Lastly, and importantly: you must have the confidence to solve world-class problems and achieve SOTA levels, and the confidence and courage to grow with a startup.
+Just like doing research, if your paper is not up to par with others, it cannot be published.
 This confidence is essential.

 We hope to work with more like-minded people to build Agents that can interact with the world in real-time and learn from experience, truly solving problems for users, getting things done, and gradually increasing users’ trust in Agents as they accomplish more and more tasks, ultimately allowing users to entrust more important tasks to Pine.

-Today is the Turing Large Model Technology Special Session.
-If you are interested in large models, don’t miss my translated “Illustrated Large Models” (published in May 2025) and the upcoming “Illustrated DeepSeek Technology”.
-These two books explain large language models and inference language models in an easy-to-understand manner, with beautiful illustrations, providing a panoramic overview of various fields of large models in a short span.
-Only by understanding the basic principles of LLM and continuously updating the understanding of the boundaries of LLM capabilities can one harness LLM and create truly useful AI Agents.
+Today is the Turing Large Model Technology Special Session, and if you are interested in large models, don’t miss my translated “Illustrated Large Models” (published in May 2025) and the upcoming “Illustrated DeepSeek Technology”.
+These two books explain large language models and inference language models in an accessible way, with beautiful illustrations, providing a panoramic overview of various fields of large models in a relatively short length.
+Only by understanding the basic principles of LLM and continuously updating your understanding of the boundaries of LLM capabilities can you harness LLM to create truly useful AI Agents.

 Thank you all!